FREQUENTLY ASKED QUESTIONS

 LEAVE BLANK NO DELETE

 On our wilderness canoe trips, each student will need a 30L dry bag to pack all of their trip clothing, personal belongings and sleeping bag in.
 If you do not have your own, MEC and other outdoor stores sell 30L dry bags.
 Feel free to bring everything to camp in a duffle bag, and your Instructor will help you pack your dry bag.
 Anything that does not need to go out on canoe trip with you will be safely stored at camp for you to pick up upon your return.
-For more information and a few tips on how to pack for trip, please view our ALIVE Outdoors Packing Video: https://youtu.be/QiV-oInK6To
+For more information and a few tips on how to pack for trip, please view our ALIVE Outdoors Packing Video.

 Please bring two pairs of closed toed shoes.
 One pair (Dry